Tuscany, Italy. A hilltop village up a green and open landscape covered with Italy's best vineyards

 • High-End Luxury: Four Seasons Hotel Firenze.
 Set in a former palace and convent, it offers opulent rooms, a spa, and the largest private garden in Florence.

-For more about Florence and more recommendations on where to stay – be sure to check out our Florence neighborhoods guide!
+I have a dedicated page about Florence – be sure to check out our Florence neighborhoods guide!

 Two Towns to Avoid Staying